gabao55/gabao55/README.md

 </div>

 <p>
-  I'm 24 years old, graduated in Engineering at Universidade Estadual de Campinas (UNICAMP) and studying Back-end development with C# at <a href="https://letscode.com.br/">
+  I'm 24 years old, graduated in Engineering at Universidade Estadual de Campinas (UNICAMP) and studying Back-end development with C# and .NET at <a href="https://letscode.com.br/">
     ada
   </a> in a program partnered with <a href="https://br.credit-suisse.com/site/index.seam">
     Credit Suisse